 No entry will be allowed to enter the parade which did not meet the application deadline or fails to provide proof of approval by the Association at the line-up area on Parade Day.

 Although an entrant chooses the category he wishes to enter, the Association makes the final decision as to the correct category for each entrant based on the nature of the organization and type of entry.

 Use of tobacco products, e-cigarettes, or alcohol on AISD, UTA properties or in the parade is prohibited.

-Any entry entering the staging area not decorated will be asked to obtain such items as necessary to reflect the patriotic spirit of the Parade, or will be subject to removal from the Parade.
+ii.
+Any entry entering the staging area not decorated by 8:00am will be asked to obtain such items as necessary to reflect the patriotic spirit of the Parade, or will be subject to removal from the Parade.